Tayyab-arshad118/meet-tayyab-/README.md

-# ⚡ Meet Tayyab – Personal Portfolio Website
+# ⚡ Meet Tayyab – Personal Portfolio Website(For Practicing Tailwind)

 A simple, responsive portfolio to showcase who I am, the projects I’ve built, the skills I’ve picked up—and yes, I’m open to internship opportunities!